angusmci/middleman-photo-a-day-template/README.md

 ## Overview

+THIS PROJECT IS UNDER ACTIVE DEVELOPMENT.
+IT'S NOT YET READY FOR PRODUCTION USE.
+IF YOU URGENTLY NEED TO USE IT TODAY, HOWEVER, THERE SHOULD ALREADY BE ENOUGH FOR SOMEONE FAMILIAR WITH MIDDLEMAN TO GET STARTED.

 This is a project template for implementing a simple photo-a-day blog site using the [Middleman](http://middlemanapp.com/) static site generator.
 For more information about project templates, see the
 [Middleman project template documentation](https://middlemanapp.com/advanced/project-templates/).